mhenrixon/sidekiq-unique-jobs/README.md

 ### Cleanup Dead Locks

 For sidekiq versions before 5.1 a `sidekiq_retries_exhausted` block is required per worker class.
+This is deprecated in Sidekiq 6.0

 ```ruby
 class MyWorker